vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 * Extraordinary Attorney Woo
 * It's Okay to not be Okay
 * Hometown Cha Cha Cha
-* Romance is Bonus Book
+* Romance is a Bonus Book
 * The Rational Life

 (probably a lot more)